 I learned quite quickly that any time you saw cars pulled over and people out of their cars, there was usually an animal to be spotted.
 Sure enough there he was in all his glory - this little critter.
 He was a real charmer, running up really close and then darting away.
 Mike Sibley was sitting down on the ground with his camera and super long lens taking pictures of him and the little thing almost ran up his pant leg.
-It's not a great picture since he ran so fast, but you can see the little squirrel's bum as he escapes a few feet away from Mike's foot.

 What a sight that would have been seeing Mike dance a jig right in the middle of Yellowstone!